AcclimateContainer/acclimate-container/README.md

 ## Basic usage

-The `ContainerAcclimator` object is used to adapt a container object to the standardized Acclimate `ContainerInterface`.
+**Acclimate: Container** provides a `ContainerAcclimator` object that is used to adapt a container object to the normalized Acclimate `ContainerInterface`.
 In terms of design patterns, it's essentially a factory for container adapters.

 Here is an example of how to use the `ContainerAcclimator`: